Giant Achocha Seeds

 Shipping to the US

-3. Login and follow the instructions to obtain a permit.
-You may list "Eligible Taxa" instead of listing all the species you'd like to import.
+- Login and follow the instructions to obtain a permit.
+It's best to list "Eligible Taxa" instead of listing all the species you'd like to import so you don't need to worry about missing any species you ordered.

 Shipping Internationally